Atomator/Tensorflow-And-Electronjs/README.md

 # electron-python-experiement

 Run this code in order to initlize app.
-It install the npm requirements as well as create the virtual env folder for the python environment
+It installs the npm requirements as well as create the virtual env folder for the python environment

 ```
 npm install